Three epidemiologists discussed the challenge of uncovering the causes of diseases at the 6th Cutter Symposium at Harvard Chan School.

 Harvard T.H.
-Chan School of Public Health and Zhejiang University School of Medicine announce collaborative program in clinical research
+Chan School of Public Health and the Second Affiliated Hospital, Zhejiang University School of Medicine announce collaborative program in clinical research

 A group of scientists from across the U.S. took a deep dive into the foundations of environmental justice research during a new two-day intensive course.